IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 # Disaster Recovery Example
-This provides an example of the code and knowledge required to recover documents encrypted using SaaS Shield in case IronCore's Configuration Broker is unavailable and data must be accessed before it is likely to be accessible again, all of your TSPs are down, and you've lost access to the TSC package.
-This should never have to happen.
-Even in the event of stopping usage of IronCore you will still be able to migrate documents out of the system without resorting to a recovery effort.
-This to satisfy those who are worried about "IronCore and all their services were hit by a meteor storm" or "I'm an archeologist trying to recover lost encrypted data" situations.
+This provides an example of the code and knowledge required to recover documents encrypted using SaaS Shield in the event that the TSC is unable to decrypt them.
+There are some almost impossible situations that would be required for this to occur:

+- IronCore's Configuration Broker is unavailable for a long period of time, and all of your TSPs have restarted and are unable to retrieve their configuration
+- All your TSPs have failed and you can't get them restarted in your infrastructure
+- You lost access to the TSC package that you use in your application

+Even in the event that you are removing your usage of IronCore, you would still be able to migrate documents from the system without resorting to a recovery effort.
+But robust Disaster Recovery and Business Continuity plans require you to prepare for impossible situations, so we offer this as a starting point to show how you can develop a plan.

 This example uses previously encrypted data from the other examples.
 When run, it deconstructs that data and reconstitutes the original decrypted data.